-The National Work Experience Programme is part of jobactive.
-It is a work experience programme which places job seekers in real life work experience placements.
+The National Work Experience Programme is a work experience program which places job seekers in real life unpaid work experience placements.
 It helps jobseekers gain experience and confidence, while demonstrating skills to potential employers.

-The National Work Experience Programme will offer work experience and employment opportunities for job seekers by providing unpaid placements with businesses for up to four weeks, to a maximum of 25 hours per week.
+The National Work Experience Programme offers work experience and employment opportunities for job seekers by providing unpaid placements with businesses for up to four weeks, to a maximum of 25 hours per week.

 What are the benefits for businesses?

 Being a National Work Experience Programme host business provides an opportunity to give a job seeker the chance to show they could be the right fit for your business.

 Businesses who offer job seekers ongoing employment after the placement may also be eligible for a wage subsidy.

 A National Work Experience Programme placement can be undertaken in businesses run for profit, not-for-profit organisations and local, state, territory and Australian government agencies.